mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 ## Visualizing Schneemann

 [Michelle Moravec](https://twitter.com/professmoravec) discussed Carolee Schneemann through the lens of of the Schneemann correspondence digitized by the Getty.
 Through a blizzard of visualizations (perhaps too many too fast?)
-Michelle was fascinated in the balance of male to female correspondents of Schneeman, derived from Named Entity Recognition algorithms.
+Michelle explored the balance of male to female correspondents of Schneeman, derived from Named Entity Recognition algorithms.
 She also wanted to see Schneemann's use of the past -- literally, the word "past" -- in her correspondence.

 # Curating Online